JerryForsberg/project-2/README.md

 ## gif

   The gif below displays our working application.
-As you can see we are able to loggin, select an existing character or create a character, and then the character is diaplayed on the users welcome page.
+As you can see we are able to loggin, select an existing character or create a character, and then the character is displayed on the users welcome page.
 This is the Heroku link to our deployed application, .

   ![gif]()